-Studies in patients with spinal muscular
+Studies in patients with SMA show SPINRAZA

 Achieved meaningful results across